alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 and then this person can go out and spend that money in more valuable goods.
 It is true that employers tend to want to keep money for themselves as profit.
-But the knowledge required to operate complex machinery also grows, which is a barrier of entry for other potential employees.
+But the knowledge required to operate complex machinery also grows, which is a barrier of entry for other potential employees;
+this encourages better salaries for skilled operators.

 ## Compound Value

-The second derivative is that more productive employers have more money to invest in factory tooling.
+The second derivative is that more productive employers have more money to invest in factory tooling, which in turn improves productivity..
-As time goes by the quality of tools goes up, which in turn enables the next cycle of investments With better tools tolerances and clearances will go down, which means that the machines built can be more useful.
+As time goes by the quality of tools goes up, and this enables the next cycle of investments.
+With better tools tolerances and clearances will go down, which means that the machines built can be more useful.
 Precision engineering has allowed us to have millimeter-thick screws and supersonic airplanes and computers.
+The value of good tools thus compounds over time.

 Oh, let me tell you about general purpose computers.
 In a sense they are the ultimate productivity tools: